sarabjothsingh/SydAI/README.md

 SYD is a full-stack application leveraging a modern combination of technologies to create a seamless and powerful AI experience.

 ### Frontend
-The user interface is built with **HTML**, **CSS**, and **JavaScript** to deliver a responsive and interactive experience.
-This provides the clean, modern chatbot design and the functionality for file management and model selection.
+The user interface is built with TypeScript, HTML, and CSS, delivering a responsive and interactive experience.
+It powers the clean chatbot-style design, file management features, authentication flows, and model selection functionality.

 ### Backend & AI Pipeline
 The server-side logic and the core AI functionalities are powered by **Python**.
 This is the primary language for the RAG pipeline.
 The backend is responsible for: